Lockam1/FarmBot2020/Readme.md

  - lazer cutter should be connected, if not restart computer(This is for issues with com port)
  - Use the on screen controls to move the cutter to a home point and set home.
  - click send to start gcode script.

+ - ### Current bugs
+ - gcode is not telling lazer to tun off inbetween lines, and drags its self to the next position.